cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 ##### End-to-End Tests (UI, API, CAS Plugin)

-The intent of end-to-end testing is to test the added value of the Dogus.
+The intent of end-to-end testing is to test the added value of the Dogus in the Cloudogu EcoSystem.
 For example, one refers to the integration of the CAS Dogus:

 - Front-channel login